birdflyer-lszo/gradle-singlular-node/README.md

 }
 ```

 A subproject can then configure tasks.
-The `nodeJs` extension will not be avaiable in the subproject itself.
+The `nodeJs` extension will not be available in the subproject itself.
 It is only
 available on the root project.

 ```groovy